elementsinteractive/twyn/README.md

 You can save your configurations in a `.toml` file, so you don't need to specify them everytime you run `Twyn` in your terminal.

-By default, it will try to find a `twyn.roml` file in your working directory when it's trying to load your configurations.
+By default, it will try to find a `twyn.toml` file in your working directory when it's trying to load your configurations.
 If it does not find it, it will fallback to `pyproject.toml`.
 However, you can specify a config file as follows:

 ```sh